Get quick answers on weather, sports & more

 To get the weather for your current location or a place you're traveling to, just speak to your watch.
 You can also get the weather by using the apps menu.

-To get the weather, say the following:
+To get the weather, use phrases like:

 - "Weather in San Francisco."